-Uses: Local fishermen gave it its Afrikaans name ‘aasbossie’ (‘bait bush’) because they rub their hands with the leaves to get rid of the strong smell of red bait.
-It is traditionally used as an insect repellent, especially for ants and mosquitoes.
+It has traditionally been used as a deodorant.
+Local fishermen gave it its Afrikaans name ‘aasbossie’ (‘bait bush’) because they rub their hands with the leaves to get rid of the strong smell of red bait.
+The leaves are used to treat colds, fever and nervous tension and as a diuretic.
+It makes an effective insect repellent, especially for ants and mosquitoes.
 The essential oil is believed to have sedative qualities.

 Quirky Indigenous Uses: